-Once the viDoc RTK rover is successfully connected to PIX4Dcatch, wait for the RTK fix.
+Once the viDoc RTK rover is successfully connected to PIX4Dcatch, wait for RTK fixed.
 For an optimal experience, make sure the antenna is not obstructed and that you have a good internet connection.

-Check the Status and the HDOP during the acquisition to ensure that the conditions are optimal.
+Check the Status and the HDOP during the acquisition to ensure optimal conditions.

 |RTK Fixed||The GNSS rover and base station (i.e., Mount Point) can see at least five satellites in common, and the rover is receiving corrections from the base station.
 The accuracy of the determined position can be in the range of a few centimeters.|

-HDOP (Horizontal Dilution of Precision) gives an indication of how good the position and distribution of the satellites is.
-More in the Dilution of precision (navigation) article.
+HDOP (Horizontal Dilution of Precision) indicates how good the position and distribution of the satellites are.

-Generally, the HDOP value is considered ideal below 1, and to have centimeter level accuracy, from some testing, it has been observed that for a better accuracy we should take the readings which have a value lower than 0.65.
+Generally, the HDOP value is considered ideal below 1, and to have centimeter-level accuracy, from some testing, it has been observed that for better accuracy, we should take the readings which have a value lower than 0.65.